awsteiner/o2sclpy/doc/o2graph.rst

-The ``o2graph`` script is formulated along the same lines as the ``acol`` executable in O\ :sub:`2`\ scl documented at ":ref:`o2scl:The acol Command-line Utility`".
+The ``o2graph`` script is formulated along the same lines as the ``acol`` executable in O\ :sub:`2`\ scl documented at ":ref:`o2scl:The acol Command Line Utility`".
 It operates on one object at a time, and the basic workflow is the same: read or create an object, manipulate and/or plot that object, and save the object or the plot to a file.